What power does Satan have to oppose God?

 4. By rejecting God’s assessment or judgment of His elect, Satan is actually saying that God judges wrongly.
 When Satan tests Job, he is actually testing God’s ability to judge.

-6. Job had no idea of the events in heaven, but his sufferings on earth was the direct consequence of a discussion and an agreement made in heaven.
-This was not an isolated incident, but still happens every day.
+6. Job had no idea of the events in heaven, but his sufferings on earth were the direct consequence of a dispute and an agreement made in heaven.
+This was not an isolated incident but still continues every day.

-7. If it can be shown that God’s judgments are faulty, even only in a single instance, the implications for heaven will be massive; Satan would be able to claim that he also has been judged unfairly.
+7. If it can be shown that God’s judgments are faulty, even only in a single instance, the implications for the creation will be massive; Satan would be able to claim that he also has been judged unfairly.

 8. Satan not only wants to be cleared from guilt; he is also fighting to retain the right to rule the earth.